$\epsilon$-Uniform Mixing in Discrete Quantum Walks: Association schemes

 be the spectral decomposition of the adjacency matrix of $X$, assuming $\theta_0=0$.
-Then $X$ admits simultaneous $\epsilon$-uniform mixing towards $\col(D_t^T)$ if and only if the following hold. \begin{enumerate}[(i)] \item The adjacency algebra of $X$ contains a real regular Hadamard matrix $H$. \item Let
+Then $X$ admits $\epsilon$-uniform mixing towards $\col(D_t^T)$ if and only if the following hold. \begin{enumerate}[(i)] \item The Bose-Mesner algebra contains a real Hadamard matrix $H$. \item Assuming, by possibly negating $H$, that